yuramol/softbee.io/content/work/plumbid.md

     ***Uniquely transparent***

     The platform solves one of the most vexing issues in real estate - the lack of perceived or actual transparency and fairness during a transaction.
 Utilizing it to negotiate the final price and terms is proven to be better for the seller, buyer, and real estate agent.
 No guessing how many other buyers are interested or how much you need to pay to secure a property.
-No preferential treatment—with all parties in control of their process and outcome.
+No preferential treatment -- with all parties in control of their process and outcome.

     ***Flexible***